+Joseph Batt

-Joseph Batt Interim Director of Campus Safety & Security jbatt@rsu.edu RSUPD | 1701 Will Rogers Blvd. | Claremore, OK 74017 918-343-7625, Office Direct
+Interim Director of Campus Safety & Security

+jbatt@rsu.edu

+RSUPD| 1701 Will Rogers Blvd.| Claremore, OK 74017

+918-343-7625, Office Direct

+Jeana Rae Conn, JD

+Interim VP Student Affairs

+Title IX Coordinator

+Jconn@rsu.edu

-Jeana Rae Conn, JD Director of Student Conduct & Development/ Title IX Coordinator Jconn@rsu.edu Dr. Carolyn Taylor Center | 1701 W. Will Rogers Blvd. | Claremore, OK 74017 related RSU Police Department report may be denied, and information of a personal nature will be withheld or redacted where the public disclosure of such information would constitute an invasion of privacy.
+Dr. Carolyn Taylor Center | 1701 W. Will Rogers Blvd. | Claremore, OK 74017

 918-343-7707, Office Direct

 The RSU Police Department is committed to complying with its obligations under the Freedom of Information Act (F.O.I.A.) without undue delay but realizes that under certain circumstances, the release of records may have an impact on victims, witnesses, and the integrity of investigations.
-If an investigation is ongoing and still open, a request for any
+If an investigation is ongoing and still open, a request for any related RSU Police Department report may be denied, and information of a personal nature will be withheld or redacted where the public disclosure of such information would constitute an invasion of privacy.